dhurlburtusa/shortcuts/terminology/terminology.md

 ## Region or Section?

-Many times page and screen are used interchangeably.
+Many times region and section are used interchangeably.
 However, I distinguish the two by the following definitions.

 **Region**